Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we provide simulation results on the finite-team game and demonstrate the performance of the approximate MFTE as computed in Section \ref{sec:eqb_analysis}.
+In this section, we present two numerical simulations to evaluate the performance of the MFTE solution derived in Section \ref{sec:eqb_analysis}.
 Throughout, we consider the type set to be singleton, i.e., all the teams are homogeneous.

-Further, we consider open-loop unstable scalar agents with the following parameters: $A = 1.5,$ $ B = 2,$ $ Q=2,$ $ R=1,$ $ \Sigma_0 = 2,$ $ K_W = 6$ and a time horizon $T=50$.
-Next, we note that the approximate sensing policy in \eqref{approx_scheduling_policy} depends on the value of information which in turn depends on the conditional value function of the state.
-Since we do not have a closed-form expression for the latter, we will use supervised learning with function approximation \cite{bertsekas1996neuro} to approximate it.
-In particular, we start by first parametrizing the state value function using a quadratic-in-state and quadratic-in-mean-field approximation as $w_0 + w_1 e + w_2 e^2 + w_3 \hat g^2$, where $w_0, w_1,w_2$, and $w_3$ denote the weighting coefficients and $e$ denotes the estimation error and $\hat g$ denotes the mean-field trajectory.
-Subsequently, we run value iteration using the parametrized form of the value function.
-Finally, we perform supervised learning using a mean-squared error loss to learn the weighting coefficients.
-The procedure terminates whenever the latter converges within a $\delta$ range for a suitably chosen $\delta >0$.
-Later, we also study the effect of the degree of the approximating polynomial on the total average cost per team.
+\begin{example} In the first example, we consider teams with open-loop unstable scalar plants and parameters: $A = 1.5,$ $ B = 2,$ $ Q=2,$ $ R=1,$ $ \Sigma_0 = 0.1,$ $ K_W = 0.3$ and a time horizon of $T=51$.
+We then compute the controller policy by solving the Riccati equation \eqref{eq:ARE_P} and subsequently, the sensor policy by using Proposition \ref{Prop:Optimal_policy} and \eqref{approx_scheduling_policy}.
+Finally, we compute the approximate MFTE by iterated application of the MF operator $\mathcal{T}$ as in \eqref{MF_operator}.
+Next, we note that since the approximate sensing policy in \eqref{approx_scheduling_policy} depends on the value of information, which in turn relies on the conditional state value function, we employ supervised learning with linear function approximation \cite{bertsekas1996neuro} to approximate it.
+Specifically, we start by parametrizing the state value function as $V_k(e,g) = \theta_{k}^\top \phi_1(e) + \phi_2(g)$, where $\theta_{k}$ represent learnable parameters and $\phi_1(\cdot), \phi_2(\cdot)$ denote the basis functions which are a function of the error $e$ and the mean-field $g$, respectively.
+We then apply value iteration using this parametrized function and refine the coefficients through supervised learning, minimizing the mean-squared error loss.
+The process terminates once convergence is achieved within a predefined threshold $\delta > 0$.

+For purposes of the first three studies, we will consider polynomial basis functions of degree 2, i.e., $\phi_i(x) =[1,~x,~x^2]$.
+Later in study 4), we also analyze the impact of the degree of the basis functions on the average cost of each team.